DataFire/Integrations/integrations/generated/osisoft/README.md

 * input `object`
   * webId **required** `string`: The ID of the parent element on which to create the element.
   * element **required** [Element](#element)
+  * webIdType `string`: Optional parameter.
+Used to specify the type of WebID.
+Useful for URL brevity and other special cases.
+Default is the value of the configuration item "WebIDType".

 #### Output
 *Output schema unknown*

 ### Element_GetEventFrames
 Retrieve event frames that reference this element based on the specified conditions.
-By default, returns all event frames that reference this element with a start time in the past 8 hours.
+By default, returns all event frames that reference this element that have been active in the past 8 hours.

 ```js